 We hope you have understood the whole process of connecting the phone to the projector using USB, and you won’t have any further confusion.
 We have tried to include all the possible options to connect your phone so that you won’t be limited to certain choices.

 Let’s check out some FAQs;

-If your smartphone is not compatible with HDMI or MHL adapters, then there is no chance that you can establish a connection to your projector using USB.
+Answer: If your smartphone is not compatible with HDMI or MHL adapters, then there is no chance that you can establish a connection to your projector using USB.
 However, you can utilize the wireless system of your smartphone and projector to create a connection.
 If your projector doesn’t support wireless connectivity, you can use a Bluetooth or Wi-Fi dongle to plug it into the HDMI port.
 You can use Miracast, Chromecast, or any other compatible dongle to connect the projector to your smartphone.
 Read our detailed post, “How to Connect Chromecast to Projector.”

 Nowadays, there are many other dongles that you can use to connect your Android phone to the projector that hooks up to the phone.
 However, if you want to use your projector for your iPhone, you need a VGA or specialized adapter for connecting.
 While hooking the smartphone, both the devices should be on the same Wi-Fi network; otherwise, the connection won’t establish.
 Check out our guide on how to connect a mini projector to an iPhone.